What is Co-Employment?

-In the world of independent contracting, co-employment commonly occurs when staffing agencies hire independent contractors for their clients.
+In the world of independent contracting, co-employment commonly occurs when staffing agencies engage independent contractors for their clients.
 While the staffing company is primarily responsible for HR functions such as recruiting, hiring, and payroll, the company handles the work agreement.
-In this situation, because the staffing agency and client have obligations to the contractor they can both be viewed as an employer.
+In this situation, because the staffing agency and the client have obligations to the contractor, they can both be viewed as an employer.

 Some businesses may use co-employment as a way to engage independent contractors without taking on the additional responsibilities of personnel issues such as payment and tax responsibility.
 However, this structural arrangement does not eliminate risk.

 If the contractor decides to take legal action because they think they should be treated as an employee, or if your company is audited and is found to have treated independent contractors as employees or vice versa, both your company and the staffing agency can be held responsible and have to pay damages.

 The most famous example of co-employment gone wrong is the Microsoft vs. Vizcaino lawsuit where Microsoft was found to have treated a number of independent contractors they hired as employees.
 The contractors had worked on teams with regular employees, shared the same supervisors, performed the same functions, worked the same hours, and worked on-site using Microsoft’s equipment and supplies.
 The lawsuit cost Microsoft nearly $100 million.